cristianHernandezD/data-engineering-portfolio/projects/01-ETL-python-project-for-data-engineering/README.md

-# Project 03: Python Project for Data Engineering
+# Project: Python Project for Data Engineering

 This project is part of the **IBM Data Engineering Professional Certificate**.
 The objective was to create an ETL (Extract, Transform, Load) pipeline using **Python** and **SQLite3**.